 The Rise of Slums

 In less developed countries, densely populated slums form both on the edges and within the largest cities.
 Due to a poor economy and weak infrastructure, cities such as Mumbai, India do not have the means to support the overwhelming urban population.
-According to the 2009 UN World Urbanization Prospects Report, Mumbai ranked as the fourth largest city in the world, with over 20 million people in the entire metropolitan area.
+According to the 2018 UN World Urbanization Prospects Report, Mumbai ranked as the seventh largest city in the world, with 20 million people in the entire metropolitan area.
 Even more striking, over half of Mumbai’s metro residents live in slums surrounding the city, causing huge public health, environmental, and land use problems.

-Slum dwellers survive with practically no sanitation, water, urban amenities, employment, or security, and almost one-sixth of the world’s population lives under these conditions.
+Slum dwellers survive with practically no sanitation, water, urban amenities, employment, or security, and roughly one-seventh of the world’s population lives under these conditions.
 The lack of running water and sanitation, plus malnutrition and inadequate housing, leads to deadly conditions in the slums and shantytowns that surround many cities in Africa, Asia, and Latin America.
 The spread of HIV/AIDS and other infectious diseases in areas where so many people live in such close physical proximity is a critical public health issue for urban areas throughout the developing world.
 When combined with high unemployment rates and inadequate schools, these public health issues create a poor quality of life for many of the city’s residents.

 The Emergence of Megacities

 The urban shift over time has led to the emergence of the megacity – a city with a population of 10 million or more.
 New York City and Tokyo were the first known megacities, both reaching an urban conglomeration of over 10 million by the 1950s.
 But today they are far from alone in their size.
 In 2018 there were 33 megacities across the planet – from Sao Paulo, Brazil to Lagos, Nigeria and London, England to Shanghai, China – and all major global regions except Oceania are marked with megacities.